kallol193/Grocie-kart/README.md

 APPLICATIONS SPECS:-
                             >Java ver-17
                             >Build -Maven
+                            >custom serverport- "3003"
-                            > Refer to rest from POM.XML config file
+                            >Refer to rest from POM.XML config file "Refer to MongoDB "test" DB to find the collection

 DEPENDENCIES USED:-